-There is a well-known myth that states that diabetics can't eat fruit because all fruit is high in sugar.
+There is a well-known myth that people with diabetes can't eat fruit because fruits are high in sugar.
 This simply isn't true!
-While some fruits do have a higher sugar content than others, all types of fruit offer nutritional benefits that are important for diabetics.
+While some fruits have a higher sugar content than others, all types offer critical nutritional benefits for people with diabetes.

 What Is The Best Fruit for Diabetics To Eat?